mdhiggins/sickbeard_mp4_automator/README.md

     - Set "extra_scripts" value in the general section to the full path to "python postConversion.py" using double backslashes
         - Example: `C:\\Python27\\python C:\\Scripts\\postConversion.py`
         - Make sure this is done while Sick Beard is not running or it will be reverted
-2. Set the SickBeard variables in autoProcess.ini under the [Sickbeard] section:
+2. Set the SickBeard variables in autoProcess.ini under the [Sickbeard] section
-    - `host` - default `localhost` - Sick Beard host address
-    - `port` - default `8081` - Sick Beard port
-    - `ssl` - `0`/`1`
-    - `api_key` - Set this to your Sickbeard API key (options -> general, enable API in Sick Beard to get this key)
-    - `web_root` - Set your Sickbeard webroot
-    - `user` - Username
-    - `password` - Password

 SickRage Setup
 --------------
 1. Open the configuration page in Sickrage and scroll down to the option labelled "Extra Scripts".
 Here enter the path to python followed by the full script path.
 Examples:
     - `C:\\Python27\\python.exe C:\\sickbeard_mp4_automator\\postConversion.py`
     - `/usr/bin/python /home/user/sickbeard_mp4_automator/postConversion.py`
-2. Set the Sickrage variables in autoProcess.ini under the [Sickrage] section:
+2. Set the Sickrage variables in autoProcess.ini under the [Sickrage] section
-    - `host` - default `localhost` - Sickrage host address (localhost)
-    - `port` - default `8081` Sickrage port
-    - `ssl` - `1` if enabled, `0` if not
-    - `api_key` - Set this to your Sickrage API key
-    - `web_root` - Set your Sickrage webroot
-    - `user` - Username
-    - `password` - Password

 Sonarr Setup
 --------------
 1. Set your Sonarr settings in the autoProcess.ini file
-    - `host` = Sonarr host address (localhost)    #Settings/General/Start-Up
-    - `port` = Sonarr port (8989)                 #Settings/General/Start-Up
-    - `ssl` = 1 if enabled, 0 if not              #Settings/General/Security
-    - `apikey` = Sonarr API Key (required)        #Settings/General/Security
-    - `web_root` = URL base empty or e.g. /tv     #Settings/General/Start-Up
 2. Browse to the Settings>Download Client tab and enable advanced settings [Show].
 3. Set the Drone Factory Interval' to 0 to disable it, and disable 'Completed Download Handling' in Sonarr settings.
-The script will trigger a specific path re-scan, allowing the mp4 conversion to be completed before Sonarr starts moving stuff around.
-This step is optional if you do not desire any processing between the downloading by whichever downloader you choose (NZB or Torrent), but is required if you wish to convert the file to an MP4 before it is handed back to Sonarr.
+The script will trigger a specific path re-scan, allowing the conversion to be completed before Sonarr starts moving stuff around.
+This step is optional if you do not desire any processing between the downloading by whichever downloader you choose (NZB or Torrent), but is required if you wish to convert the file before it is handed back to Sonarr.
+You must use either a download script or enabled Completed Download Handling.
+If both are not used the file will never be passed back
 4. Setup the postSonarr.py script via Settings > Connect > Connections > + (Add)
     - `name` - postSonarr
     - `On Grab` - No
     - `On Download` - Yes
     - `On Upgrade` - Yes
     - `On Rename` - No
-    - Filter Series Tags - optional
-    - Windows Users
     - `Path` - Full path to your python executable
     - `Arguments` - Full path to `postSonarr.py`
-    - Nonwindows Users
-      - `Path` - Full path to `postSonarr.py`
-      - `Arguments` - Leave blank
+    - For Sonarr V3 you'll need to make a .sh or .bat file to combine your path to python and script

 Radarr Setup
 --------------
 1. Set your Radarr settings in the autoProcess.ini file
-    - `host` = Radarr host address (localhost)    #Settings/General/Start-Up
-    - `port` = Radarr port (7878)                 #Settings/General/Start-Up
-    - `ssl` = 1 if enabled, 0 if not              #Settings/General/Security
-    - `apikey` = Radarr API Key (required)        #Settings/General/Security
-    - `web_root` = URL base empty or e.g. /tv     #Settings/General/Start-Up
 2. Browse to the Settings>Download Client tab and enable advanced settings [Show].
 3. Set the Drone Factory Interval' to 0 to disable it, and disable 'Completed Download Handling' in Radarr settings.
-The script will trigger a specific path re-scan, allowing the mp4 conversion to be completed before Radarr starts moving stuff around.
-This step is optional if you do not desire any processing between the downloading by whichever downloader you choose (NZB or Torrent), but is required if you wish to convert the file to an MP4 before it is handed back to Radarr.
+The script will trigger a specific path re-scan, allowing the conversion to be completed before Radarr starts moving stuff around.
+This step is optional if you do not desire any processing between the downloading by whichever downloader you choose (NZB or Torrent), but is required if you wish to convert the file before it is handed back to Radarr.
+You must use either a download script or enabled Completed Download Handling.
+If both are not used the file will never be passed back
 4. Setup the postRadarr.py script via Settings > Connect > Connections > + (Add)
     - `name` - postRadarr
     - `On Grab` - No
     - `On Download` - Yes
     - `On Upgrade` - Yes
     - `On Rename` - No
-    - Filter Series Tags - optional
-    - Windows Users
     - `Path` - Full path to your python executable
     - `Arguments` - Full path to `postRadarr.py`
-    - Nonwindows Users
-      - `Path` - Full path to `postRadarr.py`
-      - `Arguments` - Leave blank

 CouchPotato Setup
 --------------